Write for Us

-We accept one (1) essay per month.
+We accept up to one (1) essay per month.
 It should speak to life in Maine, the transitions we undergo and the nuances that make our lives interesting.
 We’re particularly interested in essays with a strong connection to greater Bangor.

 To pitch an essay, send a brief description of the essay, a brief bio of you and the completed essay via email to email@example.com with the subject line: Bangor Metro Essay Pitch.